nuescatris/TrishNuesca_MDDN201_P1/README.md

 # More Progress on Project 1

-Finished laying out images + text.
-Next step is to add them + replace words with actual context.
+Added relevant images + texts.
+Happy for this to be my final although I may make a few changes before hand in.